numotrade/.github/README.md

-Profile readme for the Numoen organization.
+Profile readme for the Numo organization.